Work90210/CryptoWave/docs/01-overview/system-boundaries.md

     *   The application exchanges cryptocurrency market data with the CoinGecko API.

 *   **Service Level Dependencies:**
-    *   The application's ability to provide real-time data is dependent on the availability and performance of the CoinGecko API.
+    *   The application's real-time data fetching is dependent on the availability and performance of the CoinGecko API.

 ### 5. Constraints & Limitations

 *   **Technical Constraints:**
     *   The application is built using Flutter.
-    *   The Bloc pattern is used for state management.
+    *   State management is handled using the Bloc pattern.

 *   **Business Rule Limitations:**
     *   TODO: Information on business rule limitations is not available in the provided context.